matnaranjo/sfml-game/README.md

 ##content

-Sfml practice creating a 1v1 shooter game with diferent characters, platforms and basic physics features
+Sfml practice creating a protect the nexus game with diferent characters, platforms and basic physics features